 Known for its maneuverability and versatility, the M4 carbine employs a gas operated feeding system in which pressurized gas released from the firing of an individual round is cycled through a tube and used to drive the bolt rearward to both eject the spent casing and the chamber a new round.
 In a rotating bolt design, the bolt is cycled manually or with the use of captured pressure from the fired cartridge, locking into place between firings with the use of lugs.
 The M4 is capable of firing up to 950 rounds per minute.

 Newer versions feature a redesigned 4-position butt stock.
 The M4’s sights are adjustable for elevation and windage.

-In 2007, the M4 was tested against several other combat weapons including the FN SCAR, the HK XM8 and the HK416.
-Ten of each rifle were fired 6,000 times each in extreme dust conditions.
 The M4 suffered the highest incidence of malfunction with 882 stoppages.
 The XM8 had the fewest stoppages with only 127.
 The FN SCAR suffered 226 stoppages.

 Taking into account the issues encountered with the M4, the army took steps to develop a cold hammer-forged barrel and redesigned magazine for the M4.

 In 2009 the U.S. Army purchased exclusive ownership of the M4 design, so no manufacturer can use the nomenclature “M4.”